alpauna/ESPHome-Goodman-Furnace-Controller/README.md

 # ESPHome Goodman Funace Controller
-## well thats funny
+## Why?
-Um.. should be called furnace not funace but you get the idea...
-Maybe I will fix it at sometime but this seems difficult to fix at this point.
-Anyway this was FUN to build so the name fits!
 Actually, it was way crazy but working from home I am sick of hearing the old controller relays.
 This board uses triacs to accomplish what the old relays did.
+ODC much anyway I learned so much with this board so I also wanted to share and keep for prosperity.
+Also, maybe someone will find this interesting or useful in other endeavors related to climate controls.
 ## Info
  This is the current ESPHome code and support for my Goodman Furnace Controller.
  I have a blog on this [here](https://alshowto.com/esp32-s3-climatefurnace-controller/)